Orlando Brown (actor)

-Orlando Brown (born December 4, 1987) is an American actor, rapper and singer.
+Orlando Brown (born December 4, 1987) is an American rapper, singer, restaurateur and former actor.
 He is best known for his roles as Eddie Thomas on That's So Raven, Cadet Kevin "Tiger" Dunne in Major Payne, Nelson in The Jamie Foxx Show, 3J Winslow on Family Matters, and Max on Two of a Kind.
 He was the title protagonist on both the Waynehead (as Damey Wayne) and Fillmore! (as Cornelius Fillmore) animated series.
-He also played Sticky Webb in The Proud Family.
+He also voiced the character of Sticky Webb in The Proud Family.
 In 2023, Brown was cast in the second season of the Zeus Network reality television show Bad Boys: Texas.
+In 2025, he opened a restaurant called Orlando Brown's Million Dollar Fried Chicken in Phoenix, Arizona.

 Early life

 Orlando Brown was born in 1987 in Los Angeles, California, to Tiffney Anderson and Aaron Dotson.

 Acting career

 Brown made his acting debut in 1995 as Cadet Kevin "Tiger" Dunne in Major Payne.
 In 1998, he co-starred with Mary-Kate and Ashley Olsen in Two of a Kind.
 In 1996, he was cast as 3J Winslow in Family Matters.
 That same year, Brown began voice acting when he starred as a childhood version of Damon Wayans in Waynehead.
 For Disney he co-starred with Raven-Symoné in That's So Raven, appeared in Max Keeble's Big Move and Eddie's Million Dollar Cook-Off.
 In 2002, he became the voice of Cornelius Filmore on the Disney Channel animated series, FIlmore!.
 After leaving Disney in 2007, Brown decided to concentrate on his music career.